RiddhisaRanganathan/Elevate-Labs-T4/README.md

 # Elevate-Labs-T4 - Firewall

-## The complete process, along with screenshots and detailed steps, is documented in TASK 3.docx
+**Note:** The complete process, along with screenshots and detailed steps, is documented in TASK 3.docx

 ## Firewall